bueller2298/daggerheart-srd/Session Notes/Session 1.md

 **What is the vine coiling around, and why is it so important to you to save it?**

 You drive your blade into the fibrous plant.
 Sap bursts from it, thick and syrupy, as the vine thrashes like a wounded beast.
 You press on, your focus absolute, but then it comes.
 Not a whisper on the wind, but a piercingly clear sound that cuts through the silence—a single, perfect note of pure, unadulterated song.
 This clear note has found it's way into your mind for months, reminding you of a turning point in your life.
 It is not mournful.
 It is not sad.
-It is a sound  untouched **purity**, a stark and painful reminder of the life you ended.
-It pierces the false comfort of your new life, bringing with it the echo of a forgotten truth: you were once a part of the problem.

-The song grows louder, a ghostly harmony that wraps around you like a second, cold skin.
-The feeling of your past, of your polished golden armor and your unshakeable certainty, is a crushing weight.
+It is a sound  untouched **purity**.
+This ghostly harmony begins to wrap around you like a second, cold skin.
+You look down your polished golden armor and your unshakeable certainty, is a crushing weight.
 Your old self whispers to you, "You cannot undo what you have done.
 Your heroism is a lie."

 **How do you push through this wave of doubt?
 Do you speak a word aloud, a vow to yourself, or do you channel your resolve into a physical action?
 Describe how you overcome this feeling of unworthiness.**